Learn more

 How is the microbiota formed?

-Your genes also influence your gut microbiota.
-Your genes determine which bacteria survive and which ones disappear.
+Your genes also play a role.
+They influence which bacteria can survive and which ones don’t suit your body.

 Sources: